jbeeko/TypeUp/README.md

 The benefit of this complication is that it allows the reuse of specific values.

 #### Validation
-By convention, provided it exists the parser could invoke a `validate` member for the type created.
+By convention, the parser could invoke a standard `validate` function with the type constructed.

-#### Support for Constained Strings and Types
+#### Support for Constained Strings and other Types
-FSharp does not support Dependant Types but several authors have outlined how the type and module system could be used to defined [constrained types](http://fsharpforfunandprofit.com/posts/designing-with-types-non-strings/).
-The parser could follow a convetion where is a specific function or constructor exists it will be invoked.
+FSharp does not support Dependant Types but several authors have outlined how the type and module system could be used to implement similar features, for example  [constrained types])http://fsharpforfunandprofit.com/posts/designing-with-types-non-strings/).
+Providing support for these would be useful when entering data.

 ## Appendix I Larger Example

-[Here](../../examples/complex.fsx) is a larger example demonstrating a wider range of primative values, nested records, union types and collections.
+Here `../../examples/complex.fsx` is a larger example demonstrating a wider range of primative values, nested records, union types and collections.

 ```
 #r @"..\build\FSONParser.dll"